Development of The Last of Us: Story and setting

 In regards to the ending, the team intended for it to be open to interpretation.
 Straley has stated that it's "not your typical ending, but it’s still a nice resolution".
 Both he and Druckmann stated their frustration when players told them they wanted a choice at the game's ending; Straley said that most of these players told him they would have chosen the same ending as the game anyway.
+The original ending would have seen Ellie killing Tess at a point in development where she was posited as the main antagonist, with Ellie having killed nobody before other than infected to save Joel from being tortured by Tess.
+The team changed this and Ellie's character arc, as it would have made her disengaged from combat and boring, instead shifting the focus of her arc to center around the impacts of violence on her throughout the story.

-Early in the game's development, the team envisioned an ending in which Ellie was forced to kill someone in order to save the incapacitated Joel; this ending was scrapped, as the team felt that it was not conforming to the character arcs.
-While the game's focus testers hated the ending, suggesting alternative methods, Druckmann continued with it; when the game's music and gameplay became closer to completion, the focus testers began appreciating the ending more.
-When discussing the ending, VentureBeat writer Dean Takahashi referenced the quote "Whoever saves one life saves the world entire", from Schindler's List (1993), highlighting its inaccuracy: "You save a life and doom the whole world," he wrote.
+While the game's focus testers hated the final ending, suggesting alternative methods, Druckmann continued with it; when the game's music and gameplay became closer to completion, the focus testers began appreciating the ending more.
+Druckmann enjoyed the ambiguity of Ellie's response to Joel's lie about killing the Fireflies—he had considered a happier resolution where the two settle with a group attempting to re-establish civilization in San Francisco, but said this was dishonest and would let them off too easily considering that Ellie would have seen past Joel's bad lying, thus making this unrealistic and warranting the unclear route.
+When discussing the ending, VentureBeat writer Dean Takahashi referenced the quote "Whoever saves one life saves the world entire", from Schindler's List (1993), highlighting its inaccuracy: "You save a life and doom the whole world", he wrote.